-Repair work on the west stairs and fire escape of Agricultural Hall began on May 12.
-Similar repairs on the north- and south-facing fire escapes near Lot 11 of Bascom Hall is starting May 21.
-This work is part of a wider update to the fire escapes that will also make structural repairs, replace stair treads to provide safer footing, and repaint the escape.
+Repair work on the west stairs and fire escape of Agricultural Hall began on May 12, 2025 and is now complete.
+Similar repairs on the north- and south-facing fire escapes near Lot 11 of Bascom Hall began on May 21, 2025.
+This work is part of a wider update to the fire escapes that will also make repairs, replace stair treads to provide safer footing, and repaint the escapes.

-The first part of this project includes lead paint abatement, using a liquid remover, which is expected to take approximately three weeks per fire escape to complete.
+The first part of this project includes lead paint abatement, using multiple methods, including a liquid remover, manual scraping, and drills with wire brushes in enclosed spaces.
 No sandblasting will be needed to remove the paint.
-The full project, which is being managed by the Wisconsin Department of Administration Division of Facilities Development (DFD) in partnership with the Division of Facilities Planning & Management (FP&M), is expected to be completed by the end of October.
+The project is managed by the Wisconsin Department of Administration Division of Facilities Development (DFD) in partnership with the Division of Facilities Planning & Management (FP&M).
 The project team includes an experienced, state-certified lead abatement subcontractor who will ensure that all applicable federal and state guidelines for the safe inspection, removal and disposal of lead are followed.
 They will adhere to protocols and checks to ensure that procedural standards are upheld.
-Additionally, a certified lead abatement inspector from FP&M Environment, Health & Safety (EH&S) will visit the site daily to confirm that appropriate procedures are being followed.

 Frequently Asked Questions (FAQs)